cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Using parameters, enter an existing DockerHub organization and an existing Amazon ECR repository to test that building and pushing to all repositories works as expected.

 > [!NOTE]
-> Besides Kaniko, there are [other alternative tools](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/using-kaniko#_alternatives).
+> Besides Kaniko, there are [other alternative tools](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/using-kaniko#_alternatives) for building images in K8s.

 #### Back up and restore